 About The Barbakan

-Built in approximately 1498, the Barbakan is a formidable circular structure with three-metre thick brick walls and a series of defensive turrets, representing an exceptional example of medieval engineering.
-It was built to protect Krakow and particularly the Florian Gate, the city’s northern gate.
+The Barbakan or Krakow Barbican in Poland is a 15th century gothic fortress which today serves as a museum.
+Constructed in approximately 1498, the Barbakan is a formidable circular structure with 3-metre-thick brick walls and a series of defensive turrets, representing an exceptional example of medieval engineering.